pankajkarman/pankajkarman.github.io/pages/index.md

 <script async src="https://badge.dimensions.ai/badge.js" charset="utf-8"></script>

 Hi, My name is Pankaj.
-I am a passionate atmospheric scientist and a machine learning enthusiast; currently pursuing my PhD as a member of ATMOS research group at Indian Institute of Technology (IIT) Kharagpur under the supervision of [Jayanarayanan Kuttippurath](http://www1.iitkgp.ac.in/fac-profiles/showprofile.php?empcode=SWmUS).
-My research interests include bayesian statistics, explainable artificial intelligence, causal network analysis, deep learning and atmospheric chemistry models.
+I am a passionate atmospheric scientist and a machine learning enthusiast; currently pursuing my PhD as a member of ATMOS research group at [Indian Institute of Technology (IIT) Kharagpur](http://www.iitkgp.ac.in/) under the supervision of [Jayanarayanan Kuttippurath](http://www1.iitkgp.ac.in/fac-profiles/showprofile.php?empcode=SWmUS).
+My research interests include Bayesian statistics, causal network analysis, deep learning and atmospheric chemistry models.
 I study the interactions of chemistry and weather/climate using a suite of statistical and physical models, and develop open source tools for modeling and analysis.

-I graduated from IIT Kharagpur in 2017 with a masters degree in Earth system science and Technology where I worked on the problem of stratospheric ozone hole in Antarctica.
+Prior to this, I graduated from IIT Kharagpur in 2017 with a Master of Technology (MTech) degree in Earth System Science and Technology where I worked on the problem of stratospheric ozone hole in Antarctica.
 Before moving to the field of Atmospheric chemistry and physics, I had a brief stint at a reputed metal fabrication and processing company in India.
-I have a Bachelor of Engineering (BE) degree in Mechanical Engineering from Birla Institute of Technology (BIT).
+I have a Bachelor of Engineering (BE) degree in Mechanical Engineering from Birla Institute of Technology (BIT) Mesra.
 [Here is my resume](../myfiles/resume.pdf).

 **News Highlights**